Last Updated on July 1, 2021 by admin

 We’ve all seen them in everyday life; ‘Park here at your own risk’, ‘Playing in this area is at your own risk’.
 Disclaimer notices have become an increasingly common sight for most of us.
 Therefore it may surprise you to find that they don’t absolve the owner from blame should something go wrong.
 This is equally true for your holiday home and the facilities that you provide for your guests.

-Do you have one of these signs at your cottage?
+Do you have one of these signs at your holiday let?
 Have you mentioned this sort of wording within your welcome pack?
 Let’s take a look at: